What is "balanced" training?

 Do prong collars hurt dogs?

 If used incorrectly any training tool can physically or mentally harm a dog.
 Yes, "no pull" harnesses are included.
 Tracheal collapse is a common injury for dogs that regularly pull against a flat collar which proves that even a regular flat collar can be harmful.
-Prong collars are actually designed to prevent that injury by redistributing the pressure throughout the dogs neck.
+Prong collars are actually designed to prevent that injury by redistributing the pressure throughout the dog's neck.
 However, the goal is for the dog not to pull and that is where training techniques come into play.
 A dog should not be pulling against a prong collar.
 Eliminating the dog's pulling also eliminates any potential pain or discomfort that a prong collar may cause.
 Do we expect tools alone to be a magical fix?
 NEVER!
 And you shouldn't either!
+Awareness about how to properly use any tool is important.

 Do e-collars hurt dogs?

-If used incorrectly any training tool can physically or mentally harm a dog.
+If used incorrectly any training tool (harness, head halter, slip lead leash, retractable leash, flat collar etc.) can physically or mentally harm a dog.
 E-collars utilize the TENS (transcutaneous electrical nerve stimulation) technology.
-This is the same technology used on us in our own physical therapy offices where they use low voltage electric current to relieve pain.
+This is the same technology as used in physical therapy offices, where they apply low voltage electric current to loosen muscle tension in order to relieve pain.
 Nowadays E-collars are high tech devices with many options that also include low to practically undetectable stimulation as well as tone and vibrate.
 If used correctly, there is so much potential in this one device.
 It can be used as an aid in efficient obedience training.
-It can also be a life saver in the rehabilitation of aggressive dogs.
+It can also be a life saver in the behavioral rehabilitation of aggressive dogs.
 Do we expect tools alone to be a magical fix?
 NEVER!
 And you shouldn't either!
+Awareness about how to properly use any tool is important.

 Are you opposed to the use of drugs in training and behavior work?

 Yes, we are strongly against the use of psychiatric drugs as a means to solve training or behavioral issues.
-We believe these drugs are overly prescribed and that we don't know enough about the side affects or the way dogs respond to them to be using them as regularly as our society does.
-In addition, most of our clients who had previously tried these drugs for their dogs, some who had their dogs using them for years, reported that they saw little to no difference in behavior or positive affects.
+We believe these drugs are overly prescribed and that we don't know enough about the side effects, or the way dogs respond to them, to be using them as regularly as our society does.
+In addition, most of our clients who had previously tried these drugs for their dogs, some who had their dogs using them for years, reported that they saw little to no difference in behavior or positive effects.

 Are you anti euthanasia?